neuefische/wd-flipped-classroom-curriculum/sessions/capstone-grouping-and-setup/README.md

 - Give a short [summary](./capstone-grouping-and-setup.md/#manual-of-me) on what a **Manual of Me** is and why it can help the students in the team project.
 - Give the students ~ 30 / 45 min to finalize their choice and to start working on their **Manual of Me**.
 - Meet the students again in the course room.
-- Depending on the chosen voting system, create appropriate capstone groups.
+- Depending on the chosen voting system, create appropriate Capstone groups.

 ### Project Setup

-- Share the [web capstone docs](https://web-capstone-docs.neuefische.de/) with the students and give them a quick overview.
+- Share the [Capstone Docs](https://web-capstone-docs.neuefische.de/) with the students and give them a quick overview.
 - Emphasize the **Project Setup** portion and advise the students to follow the setup guide.
 - Send the students into breakout rooms to work on the project setup.
 - After a while, visit the students in the breakout rooms and check if they successfully set up the project repository.
 Check the following:
   - A single public repository was created.
   - All Students are invited as collaborators.
   - A project board with the respective columns was created.
   - A template for the user story issues has been saved to the repository.
   - The project board was connected with the project repository.
   - The vercel deployment was correctly set up.